 The law exists to protect the interests of the public in general, we must abide by and act within the legal frame to seek our goals.
 Getting fair compensation for your losses is your right but acting within the proscribed deadline is your duty.
 Having a personal injury attorney to handle your injury settlement negotiations helps keep your claim within the limitation period.

-Give Calhoun, Meredith, and Sims a call today, consultation’s free!
+Give Calhoun Meredith a call today, consultation’s free!